Kanana-Mwenda/java-mail-sender/README.md

 ## Configuration

-- `config.xml`: Stores the AES key and encrypted password.
+- `config.xml`: Stores the credentails.
 - Database connection details are in `DBConnection.java`.
 - Email templates are in `EmailSenderApp/templates/`.